40+ Brilliant Gift Ideas for Kids Who Travel

 National Geographic Kids Subscription

 We have been getting a Nat Geo Kids subscription for a few years now.
 Our kids love learning about animals and collect the animal cards that come every month.
-It makes a great present for little travellers or animal lovers.
+It makes a great kids travel gift for little travellers or animal lovers and is so educational.
 The annual subscription with 13 issues starts from £37 although you can often find deals on Groupon.

 There’s also a 3-month free digital access to over 40 issues of the magazine if you want to try before you buy.